Get all the latest Airbnb data for New Zealand

 What's the average and median nightly price on Airbnb in New Zealand in 2026?

-As of the first half of 2026, the average nightly price for an Airbnb in New Zealand is NZ$175 (US$100, €95), while the median is NZ$150 (US$85, €80), with Queenstown listings driving the gap.
+As of early 2026, the estimated average nightly price for an Airbnb listing in New Zealand is about NZ$280, or roughly US$170 and €150, while the median is closer to NZ$190, or about US$115 and €100.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in New Zealand.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in New Zealand.

 How much do nightly prices vary by neighborhood in New Zealand in 2026?